End of Sermon

 We made Rainbows.

 These are such sweet little ones.
 So curious and full of energy.
 I even think some of their energy rubbed off on me and I got through the day in better spirits than my amount of sleep would have normally allowed.
-A friend once said,
+A friend once said, "Three year olds are so delicious that they should be dipped in chocolate and sold in department stores during Easter."

 A.MEN.